Weather Alerts in Alert Loudoun

 Alert Loudoun provides subscribers with the opportunity to receive weather alerts that could impact a geographic area associated with the addresses used when registering an account.
 By providing physical addresses with your account, you can customize and receive weather alerts targeted for those addresses.
+You can receive weather alerts through your email, by text to your cell phone or the Alert Loudoun/Everbridge app.
+Only tornado warnings will be delivered through a phone call.

 You Can Control the Time of Your Weather Alerts